-Permits determine residency and shall not be used to track programs (such as Dual Immersion).
+Permits determine residency and shall not be used to track programs (such as Dual Immersion or ALPS).
 Only students who attend a non-resident school (out of boundary) require a permit.
 Students enrolled using the McKinney-Vento Homeless Act shall not be placed on a permit regardless of the program or school.

 Submitting a Permit

 Submitted permit applications are assigned to schools according to the school request priority.
-Only the first choice school may verify and approve the permit.
 The permit process is as follows:

 - A permit is submitted online through the School Choice Application.

-- The school verifies the information of each permit application for accuracy and completeness.
+- The first-choice school verifies the information of each permit application for accuracy and completeness.

-- The school resolves all “duplicate” record issues.
+- The first-choice school resolves all “duplicate” record issues.

-- The school approves the request.
+- The first-choice school approves the request.
 This will allow the permit request to be processed.

-- On the first business day of the week, Planning and Student Services will process all school approved permit requests.
+- Planning and Enrollment will process all school approved permit requests.

-- Processed permits are placed on the requested schools “wait list”.
+- Processed permits are placed on the requested schools “wait list”; and

 - Permit data is uploaded to Skyward for “seated” students.

-- Schools communicate waitlist or seat placement to permit requestor(s).
+- Schools communicate waitlisted or seat placement to permit requestor(s).

-- Schools verify Skyward data for each student “seated”.
+- Schools verify Skyward data for each student awarded a permit (“seated”).